Cyclononatetraene

 Cyclononatetraene is an organic compound with the formula C_{9}H_{10}.
 It was first prepared in 1969 by protonation of the corresponding aromatic anion (described below).
 It is unstable and isomerizes with a half-life of 50 minutes at room temperature to 3a,7a-dihydro-1H-indene via a thermal 6π disrotatory electrocyclic ring closing.
-Upon exposure to ultraviolet light, it undergoes a photochemical 8π electrocyclic ring closing to give bicyclo[6.1.0]nona-2,4,6-triene.
+Upon exposure to ultraviolet light, it undergoes a photochemical 8π electrocyclic ring closing to give cis-bicyclo[6.1.0]nona-2,4,6-triene.

 Cyclononatetraenyl anion

 Cyclononatetraenyl anion is a 10π aromatic system.
 Two isomers of the cyclononatetraenyl anion are known: the trans,cis,cis,cis isomer ("Pac-Man"-shaped) and the all-cis isomer (a convex enneagon).
 The former is less stable and isomerizes to the latter upon warming from –40 °C to room temperature.

 The all-cis isomer of C_{9}H_{9}^{−} can be prepared by treatment of 9-chlorobicyclo[6.1.0]nona-2,4,6-triene (1) with lithium or potassium metal.
 Despite the ring strain resulting from having C–C–C bond angles of 140° instead of the ideal 120° for sp^{2} carbon, this species is believed to be planar and to possess D_{9h} symmetry.
-The lithium salt was found to be react with cyclopentadiene to give lithium cyclopentadienide, showing that cyclononatetraene is a weaker acid than cyclopentadiene.
+The lithium salt was found to react with cyclopentadiene to give lithium cyclopentadienide, showing that cyclononatetraene is a weaker acid than cyclopentadiene.